 As you may know, most modern fitness apps employ your mobile device’s inner sensors – and sometimes require additional inputs – to track your fitness and health.

-Lark (iOS) and Lark Chat (Android) are similar to many health and fitness apps, but they’re more than just productivity trackers – Lark is the health app that talks to you, just like a live weight loss coach or a fitness trainer!
+Lark (for iOS and Android) is similar to many health and fitness apps, but it's more than just productivity tracker – Lark is the health app that talks to you, just like a live weight loss coach or a fitness trainer!

 Lark makes witty remarks about how you can improve your lifestyle to be healthier, drawing its insights from a database generated by the world’s leading sleep and nutrition experts.